dogecoin/dogecoin/CONTRIBUTING.md

 ## Pull Request Philosophy

-Patchsets should always be focused.
+Pull Requests should always be focused.
 For example, a pull request could add a feature, fix a bug, or refactor code; but not a mixture.
-Please also avoid super pull requests which attempt to do too much, are overly large, or overly complex as this makes review difficult.
+Please avoid submitting pull requests that attempt to do too much, are overly large, or overly complex as this makes review difficult.